 PAINTING WITH LINSEED OIL PAINT

-The following steps are required to achieve a durable outdoor paint.
+The following steps are required to achieve durable outdoor paint job.
 The description mentions the minimum drying times of linseed oil.
 In practice, the work can also be divided into larger intervals.

-The first layer of primer should be applied with heated linseed oil (approx. 70 gr.p.c.) in a fairly rich layer.
-It is recommended to add up to 20% of the relevant linseed oil paint and 15% balsamic turpentine to the first layer of oil (turpentine is added to the already heated mixture).
+The first layer of primer should be applied with heated linseed oil (~70°C) in a fairly rich layer.
+It is recommended to add up to 20% of linseed oil paint that will be used for painting and 15% balsamic turpentine (turpentine is added to an already heated mixture).
 The first layer is usually completely absorbed into the wood.
 If this does not happen, the excess linseed oil should be smoothed out after about 4 hours with a brush or cotton cloth.
-Such processing can be performed in a workshop by processing the board on both sides.
 After the first layer of primer, the wood surface will be matte.
 Allow to dry for 3 days.

-The second layer of primer, already a little more stingy, should be applied with untinted (if the rest can also be used tinted) linseed oil at room temperature.
-The second layer is no longer completely absorbed and the excess oil must be wiped off or leveled off with smoothing movements.
-The result will still be unevenly impregnated wood, which in some places will be completely matte, in some places already a little shiny.
+The second layer of primer should be applied with untinted linseed oil at room temperature (leftover tinted oil can also be used).
+The second layer is no longer completely absorbed and the excess oil must be wiped off or smoothed out.
+For repainted surfaces, two coats are usually sufficient.
+For previously unpainted surfaces the result might still be unevenly impregnated wood, which in some places will be completely matte, in some places already a little shiny.
 Allow to dry for 3 days.
-(For repainted surfaces, two coats are usually sufficient)

 The third layer should be applied in the same way as the second.
-Efforts should be made to level or remove unabsorbed oil.
-The result should be an equally semi-gloss surface throughout.
-Excess oil should not be wiped off for the next day.
-The only exception could be if the ambient temperature is extremely cool (not lower than + 10).
-Dried oil is extremely difficult to level or remove.
+Efforts should be made to smooth out or remove unabsorbed oil.
+The result should be an even semi-glossed surface.
+Excess oil should be wiped off immediately.
+The only exception could be if the temperature is cold (not lower than + 10).
+Dried oil is extremely difficult to remove!

-The first layer of paint should be diluted by approx. or 10 percent. balsamic turpentine or, in the worst case, white spirit.
+The first layer of paint should be diluted by approx. 10% balsamic turpentine.
 The paint should be applied in a thin layer, rubbing only as much as it sticks.
 The first layer does not have to completely cover the surface.
 Dry for 3 days.

-The second and final layer of paint should be supplemented with 10 percent. linseed oil and also apply a thin layer, only in the direction of the wood fiber.
-If the second layer of paint is applied with a different shade, it is possible to achieve various decorative effects (eg lining).
+The second and final layer of paint should be diluted with 10%. linseed oil and also applied in a thin layer, only in the direction of the wood fiber.
+If the second layer of paint is applied with a different shade, it is possible to achieve various decorative effects (e.g. wood graining).

-Oily brushes can be stored immersed in linseed oil indefinitely.
+Oily brushes can be stored in linseed oil indefinitely.